storageos/storageos.github.io/_docs/install/iso.md

    * USB or disk space on a data store to mount the ISO install image
    * ESX 5.5 or higher is installed
    * HA is enabled
-   * As stated previously, an odd number of nodes should be cretaed for your cluster
+   * As stated previously, an odd number of nodes should be created for your cluster
    * Storage presented to all nodes of the ESX cluster for HA and VMotion to work based on VMware’s requirements (SAN, VSAN, iSCSI, etc.)
    * Anti-affinity configured to prevent StorageOS controllers from running on the same ESX host